npnkhoi/npnkhoi.github.io/_posts/2025-11-17-blue-cliff-sayings.md

 When I said I work on AI research, the Sister asked me why, given its tendency to harm society so much (via job displacement, misinformation, etc.) I said this is a defining piece of technology of the century, so even when I can’t change anything big, I want to understand how it works and hopefully have some say in its development.
 The Sister quoted that answer of Thay to further encourage me to continue my career path, knowing that it has such a noble purpose.

-> - Will there is a new supreme leader of Plum Village?
+> \- Will there be a new worldwide leader of the Plum Village tradition?
-- Probably not.
+\- Probably not.
 No one has ever, ever, come near to Thay’s level of insight.
 >

 As wise as her, she still thinks Thay’s level of insight is yet reachable.
 This inspires me to read more, think more, and reflect more.
 There is so much for me to practice, so many insights about myself, my communities, and my world to explore.